The Evolution of Calpurnia Tate: Style

-The Evolution of Calpurnia Tate is an episodic, character driven novel. rather than facing and overcoming a particular obstacle.
+The Evolution of Calpurnia Tate is an episodic, character driven novel.

+Adaptations

+The Evolution of Calpurnia Tate was adapted into a musical play by Omri Schein and Daniel Lincoln.
+It premiered at the Lamb's Player Theatre in San Diego in 2024, where it received critical acclaim.

 Publication history

 Published in 2009 by Henry Holt and Company.

 An audiobook version featuring the voice talents of Natalie Ross was published later in the same year by Brilliance Audio on CD.
+Ross's reading of The Evolution of Calpurnia Tate won the "Best Children's" title at the 2011 APA Audie Awards, as well as an Audiofile Magazine Earphones Award.

 Internal references

 Each chapter begins with an epigraph from Charles Darwin's "On the Origin of Species."